Posts Tagged With: Middle Ages

 Perfect Health Potion

 Taking doses of the Perfect Health potion once a week on a regular basis will keep you healthy and fit.
-And, at the first signs of feeling under the weather, brew up a new batch right away.
+And at the first signs of feeling under the weather, brew up a new batch right away.

-Here are the ingredients you will need:
+Here are the Items You will need:

-Apple cider vinegar or red wine vinegar.
+Apple cider vinegar or red wine vinegar

-Now choose four of the following herbs:
+Choose four of the following herbs:

-To brew the Perfect Health potion, peel the garlic cloves and add them to the vinegar.
+To brew the Perfect Health Potion, peel the garlic cloves and add them to the vinegar.

 Add the other herbs, and shake very well until blended.

 Allow the potion to steep in a cool, dark place for seven days.
-Don’t take more than a tablespoon or two at one time.

-Actually, this potion also makes a great salad dressing!
+Actually, this potion also makes a great salad dressing.

 Legend has it that this potion was created in Europe in the Middle Ages, at the height of the plague epidemic.
 There was a group of thieves that, in the middle of the death, chaos, and quarantines around them, would enter the homes of the sick and dying and rob them.